reflectoring/reflectoring.github.io/_posts/2021-05-07-spring-cloud-aws-rds.md

 ![RDS DB Instance Creation](/assets/img/posts/aws-rds-spring-cloud/create-db-instance.png)

-Here we have chosen to create the DB instance using the `Easy Create` option which sets default values for most of the priperties.
-We have chosen [MySQL](https://www.mysql.com) as our database engine and soecified the database identifier, user name and password.
-We also need to enable public access and allow access from our host if we wish to access this instance from public network over internet.
+Here we have chosen to create the DB instance using the `Easy Create` option which sets default values for most of the properties.
+We have chosen [MySQL](https://www.mysql.com) as our database engine and specified the database identifier, user name, and password.
+We also need to enable public access and allow access from our host if we wish to access this instance from the public network over the internet.

 ## Connecting to RDS Instance
 After the DB instance is available, we have to connect to it from our development environment to run our database operations.
 For this, let us retrieve its endpoint from the DB instance connectivity description in the AWS Management Console :